yileMan/yileMan/README.md

 - 👋 Hi, I’m @yileMan
-- 👀 I’m interested in java
+- 👀 I’m interested in sofe develop
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning C plus plus、AI coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...